-Trump meets hurricane survivors in devastated Florida Panhandle
+Trump calls hurricane destruction in Florida town 'very tough'

 Rescuers said they expected the death toll to rise and they were using cadaver dogs and heavy equipment to search collapsed homes in small towns such as Mexico Beach and Panama City for more victims.

-“If we lose only one life, to me that’s going to be a miracle,” Al Cathey, mayor of Mexico Beach, told Florida media.
+“If we lose only one life, to me that’s going to be a miracle,” Al Cathey, mayor of Mexico Beach, a town of about 1,000, told Florida media.

 Cathey said 46 people who had not evacuated remained unaccounted for on Sunday.